stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 |                        |                              | GH_READWRITE       |
 +------------------------+------------------------------+--------------------+

+Note that scalar arguments to user-defined Kernels must be read-only.
-As mentioned above, only :ref:`Built-ins <dynamo0.3-built-ins>` may modify scalar arguments.
+Only :ref:`Built-ins <dynamo0.3-built-ins>`are permitted to modify scalar arguments.
 In practice this means that the only allowed access for the scalars in user-defined Kernels is ``GH_READ`` (see the allowed accesses for arguments in Built-ins in the :ref:`section below <dynamo0.3-built-ins-valid-access>`).

-A ``GH_FIELD`` argument that specifies ``GH_WRITE`` or ``GH_READWRITE`` as
-its access pattern must either

-* Be on a horizontally discontinuous function space (see :ref:`dynamo0.3-function-space` for the list of discontinuous function spaces); or
+Note also that a ``GH_FIELD`` argument that has ``GH_WRITE`` or ``GH_READWRITE`` as its access pattern must be on a horizontally-discontinuous function space (see :ref:`dynamo0.3-function-space` for the list of discontinuous function spaces).

-* Have DoFs as its iteration space (this is currently only supported for :ref:`Built-ins <dynamo0.3-built-ins>`, not for the user-supplied Kernels; see :ref:`here <dynamo0.3-built-ins-valid-access>` for the field accesses in Built-ins).

 Parallelisation of the loop over the horizontal domain for a kernel that updates such a field will not require colouring for either of the above cases (since there are no shared entities).

 If a field is described as being on ``ANY_SPACE``, there is currently no way to determine its continuity from the metadata (unless we can statically